kind-0/nsecbunkerd/OAUTH-LIKE-FLOW.md

 # OAuth-like flow

 The OAuth-like flow is a way to create new users in the bunker remotely.
-This is an interesting flow since it allows users to create accounts without having to install any extension or having to deal with key management, while retaining the function of interoperability with other NIP-46-supporting clients.
+This is an interesting flow since it allows users to create accounts without having to install an extension nor deal with key management, while retaining the function of interoperability with other NIP-46-supporting clients.

 The way it works is, a new user goes to a client that implements this flow, when they click 'register':